azamsharp/azamsharp.github.io/_posts/2023-01-24-grouping-events-swiftui-view-using-enums.md.md

-# A Better Way to Handle Events from SwiftUI Views
+# A Better Way to Handle Events for SwiftUI Views

 One way to make reusable views in SwiftUI is to expose the events as a closure.
 This allows the parent to consume the closure and take action.
 In this post, I will demonstrate how the events from a SwiftUI view can be grouped together into an enum allowing you to reduce code for creating multiple closures per view.